Bahia Palace

 The Ahmed Ben Moussa Love Story

 The palace’s name carries over the name of the Minister’s wife.
 The al-Rahmanah tribe is said to be the ancestry of the Bahia.
-This tribe shares a boundary with the city of Marrakech to the north.
+This tribe shares a boundary with the city of Marrakesh to the north.
 And Bahia descended from a clan renowned for its wisdom, glory, and might.
 Bahia used to go between the family’s riad in Marrakesh and her father’s castle in the Rahamneh region.
 When the great minister first laid eyes on her, he was still a very young man.
 After a short while, he asked her to marry him, at which point she became his lifelong companion.

 Wires for telephones, power, and heaters have all been put in place.
 This suited the new resident, Marshal Hubert Lyautey, the French Resident-General.
 The palace was designated as a historical monument in the year 1922.
 Travelers from other countries and locals come to see the Moroccan architecture. especially thinking about the wood engraving.

-Photo Tour of Bahia Palace
+Imaging Tour of Bahia Palace

 The Bahia Palace’s Amazing Architectural Design